oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 Secondly, the program fulfills the following for all items of:

+* value type `string` with format `date-time`: If the value contains a `60` in the seconds place, the CSAF 2.0 to CSAF 2.1 converter MUST replace the seconds and its fractions part with `59.999999`.
+  In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
+  The CSAF 2.0 to CSAF 2.1 converter SHOULD indicate in such warning message whether the value was a valid leap second or not and the path where it occurred.
 * type `/$defs/full_product_name_t/product_identification_helper/cpe`: If a CPE is invalid, the CSAF 2.0 to CSAF 2.1 converter SHOULD removed the invalid value and output a warning that an invalid CPE was detected and removed.
 Such a warning MUST include the invalid CPE.
 * type `/$defs/full_product_name_t/model_number`: